knudvaneeden/ddd/PROJ0200/README.txt

 1. -copy the DLL MSBSC60.DLL to your TSE main directory

-2. -edit the file proj0200.inc and change the path to where you installed this project (e.g. location of proj.si)
+2. -edit the file proj0200.inc and change the path to where you installed this project (e.g. location of proj.si) and where the file 'pjfile.mac' is located.

+     E.g.

+      f:\bbc\taal\proj0200\pjfile.mac

+3. -To install

+     1. -Take the file proj0200_knud.zip

+     2. -And unzip it in any arbitrary directory

+     3. -Then run the file zipinstallproj0200.bat

+     4. -That will create a new file proj0200_knud.zip in that directory

+     5. -Unziop that latest file in a new arbitrary directory

-3. -To run the menu start
+4. -To run the menu start

      proj.mac -m

      or press <ALT P> to see the menu

-4. -The keys (e.g. <ALT P> are defined in the file 'keys.si'
+5. -The keys (e.g. <ALT P> are defined in the file 'keys.si'

+6. -The .ini file is the file proj0200.ini in the same directory (so you are not using tse.ini anymore, so keeping everything as much independent as possible.

 ===